InactiveGaming13/Plex-RPC/README.md

 10. (Optional but recommended) Create a venv with `python -m venv venv` and activate it with `.\venv\Scripts\Activate`.
 11. Install the requirements with `pip install -r requirements.txt` in the `Plex-RPC/remote` directory.
 12. Run the app with `python remote.py`, ENSURE THAT DISCORD IS RUNNING FIRST.
-13. Start listening to something on Plex and the status should be displayed on Discord.
+13. Start listening to something on Plex, and the status should be displayed on Discord.

 ---